COVID-19 pandemic in Newfoundland and Labrador: Information on Cases, Changes, and Deaths

 Cases in Newfoundland and Labrador remained relatively low since the province emerged from their second lockdown caused by the Alpha variant in February 2021, which prompted Dr. Fitzgerald to remove Newfoundland and Labrador's mask mandate on August 13, 2021.
 However, on September 18, 2021, Dr. Fitzgerald reintroduced the mask mandate citing concerns of the highly-contagious Delta variant and the fourth wave worsening in other parts of the country.

 ed.
 However, on September 18, 2021, Dr. Fitzgerald reintroduced the mask mandate province-wide citing concerns of the Delta variant in other parts of the country.

 On September 27, 2021, following an outbreak in Central Newfoundland, health officials announced their eighth new death; the first since February 24, 2021.
 The man was between the ages of 60–69 years of age.

 On September 28, 2021, health officials announced that Newfoundland and Labrador's participation in the Atlantic Bubble will be suspended on September 30, 2021, until further notice.
 This requires all travelers, regardless of which province you reside in, to submit the Declaration Form found on the government's website.
-The suspension is in response to the Delta-driven fourth wave across the Atlantic region, and the change in Newfoundland and Labrador's epidemiology curve.

 On October 1, 2021, Newfoundland and Labrador announced their ninth and tenth death; a male in the Central Health region and a female in the Eastern Health region, both age 70 years and older.

 Health officials announced the province's eleventh death on October 8.
-A female in the Central Health region who was over the age of 70 years.
+A female in the Central Health region who was over the age of 70.

 On October 12, 2021, Newfoundland and Labrador announced 21 new COVID-19 cases, 62 recoveries and two deaths over the Thanksgiving long weekend.
-The two deaths were in the Central Health region and involved two males, one between 60 and 69 years of age and the other over the age of 70 years.
+The two deaths were in the Central Health region and involved two males, one between 60 and 69 years of age and the other over the age of 70.

 The province announced their fourteenth and fifteenth deaths on October 18, 2021, raising the death toll to 15 since the start of the pandemic.

 On October 27, 2021, health officials announced 20 new COVID-19 cases, nine recoveries, and one death, bringing the death total to 16 since March 2020.